I'd Rather Be Reading, The Delights And Dilemmas of the Reading Life, by Anne Bogel

-A little book that we ought to read once or twice a year to really reinforce our love of books.
-Not that reinforcement is needed but it nice to hear all our own thoughts put so well.
+This is a little book that we ought to read once or twice a year to really reinforce our love of books.
+Not that reinforcement is needed, but it is.

 images.jpg

-Anne Bogel tells us, no surprise here, that the most common question she gets is “Can you recommend a great book?”
-The question comes she says, “Because I’m a writer, certified book nerd and all-around bookish enthusiast, people ask me the question all the time.”
+No surprise here: Anne Bogel tells us that the most common question she gets is, “Can you recommend a great book?”
+The question comes because, she says, “Because I’m a writer, certified book nerd, and all-around bookish enthusiast, people ask me the question all the time.”
 Her book reminds us that there are “few one-size-fits-all prescriptions for reading life.”

 The book offers 21 chapters.
 I was surprised at how interesting the one on “How to Organize Your Bookshelves” was.
-Her chapter on “The Readers I Have Been” and “Coming of Age” offer interesting insight into how we change because of what we read, and the one on “Again for the First Time” discusses why a good book, when we return to re-read it, will always have something new to say.
-It’s not the same book and were not the same reader.
+Her chapters on “The Readers I Have Been” and “Coming of Age” offer interesting insight into how we change because of what we read, and the one on “Again for the First Time” discusses why a good book, when we return to re-read it, will always have something new to say.
+It’s not the same book, and we’re not the same reader.

-I suspect that when I re-read this book I will find it different and it will have a new updated message for me, so I plan to do just that.
+I suspect that when I re-read this book, I will find it different and that it will have a new, updated message for me, so I plan to do just that.

 Quotes